cwoffenden/obj2buf/README.md

 2. `-su` option to scale the mesh uniformly in the range `-1` to `1` (allowing any object to be drawn without considering the camera position or mesh size).

-3. `-e` option to octahedral encode normals and tangents.
+3. `-o` option to octahedral encode normals and tangents.

 4. `-g` options to generate tangents for a 3ds Max-style normal map with an inverted G-channel.